 In short, the decriminalization of sex work would ensure that sex workers are able to care for their health, safety, and autonomy without inappropriate stigmatization.
 It would ensure that our criminal justice system is not being utilized to take unnecessarily punitive action against individuals engaging in consensual behavior.
-And, importantly, it would center important tenets of privacy and self-determination and ensure that the law is not being used to criminalize individuals, especially women, to fulfill a specific moral narrative or "make an example" out of individuals for a news headline.
-We urge passage of this legislation.
+And, importantly, it would center important tenets of privacy and self-determination and ensure that the law is not being used to criminalize individuals to fulfill a specific moral narrative or "make an example" out of people for a news headline.